 Mostly yes, but it’s also up to your landlord.
-They are likely to ask you to pay both things at the same time because they need to ensure that you can pay rent every month and that you are locked in for the rental agreement.
+They may ask you to pay both your first month’s rent and your security deposit at the same time.
+This ensures that you can pay rent every month and makes sure tenants are locked in to their rental agreement.

-If you happen to be renting a new place, it is ideal that you consider the above-mentioned information about rental security deposits.
-You should also make sure that your landlord is following all the rules and laws about the deposit according to what has been laid down by the state in which you live.
+If you happen to be renting a new place, it is ideal that you consider the information above.
+You should also make sure your landlord follows all the rules about security deposits according to your state laws.

 In case you haven’t been able to find a nice place according to your requirements, check what’s available at Dwellsy!

 Check out these additional renter tips as well.